Reviews Archive

 SNES - Not bad.
 Everything looks pretty nicely coloured and blended, but the game definitely doesn't use the SNES hardware to its fullest in this area as some of the areas tend to look a little bland.

-Mega Drive - This is probably the area where the Mega Drive version takes the biggest hit.
-The colours used in this version are much more ill fitting here, and don't blend as well as they did in the SNES version, giving a grainy appearance to many of the environments.
-One of the sections which has noticeably inferior colour use is the portrait gallery (see screen shot).
-Generally most of the time in this version there's less colours used on screen, though there are a few exceptions here and there, such as the kitchen screen shot above which contains a few more colours than before.
+Mega Drive - Overall colour use is alright, but this is probably the area where the Mega Drive version takes the biggest hit in comparison to the SNES game, the colours used in this version are much more ill fitting here, and don't blend as well as they did in that version, giving a grainy appearance to many of the environments.
+One of the sections which has noticeably inferior colour use is the portrait gallery (see screen shot 2), with the portraits using a less natural looking skin colour.

 Atari ST - Adequate.
-Probably the worst colour use out of the ports but at least it has backgrounds, which puts it ahead of the Amiga version by default.
+Probably the worst colour use out of all the ports but at least it has backgrounds, which puts it ahead of the Amiga version by default.

 Amiga - Just like the detail section, due to the lack of backgrounds the Amiga version falls down in the colour area too.